raballew/okd-the-hard-way/docs/11-permissions.md

 As a cluster administrator, you can modify the default project template so that new projects are created using your custom requirements.
-This includes default values for quotas, rolebindings and limit ranges.
-Also multitenant network isolation is configured, so that only pods from within the same namespace can talk to each other.
+This includes default values for quotas, role bindings and limit ranges.
+Also multi-tenant network isolation is configured, so that only pods from within the same namespace can talk to each other.
 This is done by using network policies.